vikpe/react-webpack-babel-starter/README.md

 * Compiles the app
 * Starts a web server hosting the app @ `http://localhost:8080`
-* Watches for changes and injects them without reloading the browser
+* Watches for changes and injects them using hot module replacement (without reloading the browser)

 **Other commands**
 * `npm run lint` - Run JavaScript and SASS linter